carlosmccosta/effective-parakeet/README.md

 In rviz, go til File -> Open Config and navigate to zivid_camera/rviz/camera_view.rviz.
 NOTE: Due to a bug in rviz you may have to open the configuration file twice.

-While the camera is capturing you can adjust the capture settings using rqt_reconfigure.
+You can adjust the capture settings using [rqt_reconfigure](https://wiki.ros.org/rqt_reconfigure).
+Try to adjust the exposure time or the iris and observe that the images and point cloud in [rviz](https://wiki.ros.org/rviz) changes.

 ```
 rosrun rqt_reconfigure rqt_reconfigure